 Knowledge of the Infusion Nursing Society (INS) standards of practice, policies and procedures

 Knowledgeable of HIPAA patient privacy and data security requirements, OSHA employee protection regulations, and accreditation standards for home health and home infusion pharmacy (or other relevant accrediting organizations)

 Effective teaching skills

-To protect the health and safety of our workforce, patients and communities we serve, UnitedHealth Group and its affiliate companies now require all employees to disclose COVID-19 vaccination status prior to beginning employment.
-In addition, some roles require full COVID-19 vaccination as an essential job function.
+To protect the health and safety of our workforce, patients and communities we serve, UnitedHealth Group and its affiliate companies require all employees to disclose COVID-19 vaccination status prior to beginning employment.
+In addition, some roles and locations require full COVID-19 vaccination, including boosters, as an essential job function.
 UnitedHealth Group adheres to all federal, state and local COVID-19 vaccination regulations as well as all client COVID-19 vaccination requirements and will obtain the necessary information from candidates prior to employment to ensure compliance.
 Candidates must be able to perform all essential job functions with or without reasonable accommodation.
 Failure to meet the vaccination requirement may result in rescission of an employment offer or termination of employment.